Understanding Alcohol Abuse Problems

 Liver Problems from Alcohol Abuse

-Cirrhosis is fatal and causes irreversible damage to your liver.
+Cirrhosis causes irreversible damage to your liver and can be fatal.
 Chronic drinkers develop this condition by leaving alcohol use disorders untreated.
 Women are especially vulnerable to this liver condition.

 Fibrosis: A condition in which scar tissue consumes the liver, making it unable to function properly.